Abstract

 Methods

-We comprehensively examined the associations of genetically predicted BMI in women (n: 194,174) and men (n: 167,020) with health-related attributes from the UK Biobank with inverse variance weighting and sensitivity analysis.
+We comprehensively examined the associations of genetically predicted BMI in women (n: 194,174) and men (n: 167,020) using health-related attributes from the UK Biobank with inverse variance weighting and sensitivity analysis.

 Results

-BMI impacted 232 of 776 traits considered in women and 204 of 681 traits in men, after adjusting for false discovery; differences by sex were found for 105 traits.
-BMI was more strongly positively associated with heart disease, heart failure and hypertensive heart disease in men than women.
-BMI was more strongly positively associated with apolipoprotein B (ApoB), diastolic blood pressure, neuroticism, arthritis and triglycerides in women than men.
+BMI impacted 232 of 776 traits considered in women and 203 of 680 traits in men, after adjusting for false discovery; differences by sex were found for 105 traits, and 46 traits remained after adjusting for false discovery.
+BMI was more strongly positively associated with myocardial infarction, major coronary heart disease events, ischemic heart disease and heart attack in men than women.
+BMI was more strongly positively associated with apolipoprotein B (ApoB) and diastolic blood pressure in women than men.

 Conclusion

-Our study revealed that BMI might affect a wide range of health-related attributes and highlights notable sex differences in its impact, including opposite associations for certain attributes, such as ApoB and neuroticism.
-These findings emphasize the importance of maintaining a healthy BMI.
+Our study revealed that BMI might affect a wide range of health-related attributes and also highlights notable sex differences in its impact, including opposite associations for certain attributes, such as ApoB; and stronger effects in men, such as for cardiovascular diseases.
+Our findings underscore the need for nuanced, sex-specific policy related to BMI to address inequities in health.

 Impact statement

-BMI may affect a wide range of health-related attributes and there are notable sex differences in its impact, including opposite associations for certain attributes, such as ApoB and neuroticism.
-These findings emphasize the importance of maintaining a healthy BMI.
+BMI may affect a wide range of health-related attributes and there are notable sex differences in its impact, including opposite associations for certain attributes, such as ApoB; and stronger effects in men, such as for cardiovascular diseases.
+Our findings underscore the need for nuanced, sex-specific policy related to BMI.

 Introduction

-Few previous observational studies have systematically assessed the role of BMI in health and disease, and are limited by their susceptibility to confounding (Davey Smith & Ebrahim, 2003).
-Mendelian randomization (MR) studies reduce confounding by using genetic proxies, such as single nucleotide polymorphisms (SNPs), for exposures.
-Previous phenome-wide association studies using MR (MR-PheWASs) have identified impacts of BMI on endocrine disorders, circulatory diseases, inflammatory and dermatological conditions, and some biomarkers (Hyppönen et al., 2019; Millard et al., 2015), but were conducted before the advent of large-scale genome-wide association studies (GWASs) and were not sex-specific.
-Previous MR studies and recent trials of incretins have expanded our knowledge about a broad range of effects of BMI (Larsson et al., 2020; Marso et al., 2016).
-To our knowledge, no sex-specific PheWAS has investigated the effects of BMI on health outcomes.
-To address this gap, we conducted a sex-specific PheWAS, utilizing the largest available sex-specific GWAS, to explore the impact of BMI on health-related attributes.
+Few previous observational studies have systematically assessed the role of BMI in health and disease, and are limited by their susceptibility to confounding (Fewell et al., 2007).
+Mendelian randomization (MR) studies reduce confounding by using genetic proxies, such as single nucleotide polymorphisms (SNPs), for exposures (Smith & Ebrahim, 2003).
+Previous phenome-wide association studies using MR (MR-PheWASs) have identified impacts of sex-combined BMI on endocrine disorders, circulatory diseases, inflammatory and dermatological conditions, some biomarkers and feelings of nervousness (Hyppönen et al., 2019; Millard et al., 2019; Millard et al., 2015), but did not systematically use sex-specific BMI for the exposure or sex-specific outcomes.
+Previous MR studies and trials of incretins have expanded our knowledge about a broad range of effects of BMI (Larsson et al., 2020; Marso et al., 2016).
+To our knowledge, no sex-specific PheWAS has investigated the effects of BMI on health outcomes (Hyppönen et al., 2019; Millard et al., 2019; Millard et al., 2015).
+To address this gap, we conducted a sex-specific PheWAS, using the largest available sex-specific GWAS of BMI, to explore the impact of sex-specific BMI on sex-specific health-related attributes.

 Methods